ben854719/ben854719/README.md

  ## Hi,

-I'm Ben — a freelance data scientist at UpWork with experience in the private sector,  the non-profits organizations, and the Canadian government.
+I'm Ben — a freelance data scientist at UpWork with work experience in the private sector,  the non-profits organizations, and the Canadian government.
 I specialise in AI, software development, and cybersecurity, and am known for delivering data-driven solutions that impact business strategy.

 As a member Toastmasters International since 2019, I am current member of McGill University Toastmaster Club.
 I have strengthened my public speaking and leadership skills through Toastmasters.
 I joined virtual meetings with different Toastmasters clubs in Ottawa, Montreal, Quebec, Washington D.C., Geneva, and Japan, enhancing my ability to communicate across cultures.